5 Awesome Jobs the Pūkaha Volunteers Love

 What do you think?

 Being a volunteer isn’t for everyone, which is why our volunteer coordinator Kerri makes sure she matches the right person for each task.
-And this list isn’t even slightly comprehensive – we’ve missed out all the other possible perks like eel feeding, helping with health checks, going on a kiwi release, taking part in bird counts …
+And this list isn’t even slightly comprehensive – we’ve missed out all the other possible perks like eel feeding, taking part in bird counts …

 We accept everyone from our rangatahi (youth), families with children through to international visitors and locals looking to volunteer long-term.
 We are fully flexible, working around what you want to do.
 If you think you’d like to join us on our conservation mission and help make our wildlife thrive again, send us an email to [email protected]